 Practice, practice, practice and never give up.
 You will make the perfect loaf of bread for your family, I promise.

-These are all my recipes I have made for years and they are for sure no-fail recipes!
-Each post shows you step by step how to make the bread of your choice, whether it be whole wheat bread, white bread, cinnamon rolls, dinner rolls and French bread.
+These are all the recipes I have made for years and they are for sure no-fail recipes!
+Each post shows you step by step how to make the bread of your choice, whether it be whole wheat bread, white bread, cinnamon rolls, dinner rolls, and French bread.
 I even have a YouTube available to show you HOW I make bread start to finish.
 May God bless you in your efforts to get back to basics by making bread.

 - 1/2 tablespoon dough enhancer- optional-this makes fluffier rolls or bread My favorite: NutriMill Dough Enhancer